mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Getting cubes to come to rest reliably was much harder.
 The solution I found was to disable the PhysX at rest calculation entirely and replace it with a ring-buffer of positions and rotations per-cube.
 If a cube has not moved or rotated significantly in the last 16 frames, I force it to rest.
 Boom.
 Perfectly stable stacks _with_ quantization.

-This might seem like a hack, but short of actually getting in the PhysX source code and rewriting the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
+Now this might seem like a hack, but short of actually getting in the PhysX source code and rewriting the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
 I'm happy to be proven wrong though, so if you find a better way to do this, please let me know :)

 # Priority Accumulator